dmartine/TNRIS-workshop/native/deploy_an_appstudio_app.md

 3. Once your request is completed click `Download` > extract the zip > click `Setup` to install the app.
 Double click the app icon to launch the app.

-4. Congratulations you just created a native application with AppStudio for ArcGIS for the the Windows operating system.
+4. Congratulations, you just created a native application with AppStudio for ArcGIS for the Windows operating system.